barteqcz/NanoRDS/README.md

 Once you compiled the program, use `./micrords` to run it.

-To see available commands list, see [commands list](https://github.com/barteqcz/MicroRDS/blob/main/doc/command_list.md)
+To see available commands list, see [command list](https://github.com/barteqcz/MicroRDS/blob/main/doc/command_list.md)